Owner-Operator Tax Deductions & Expenses

 Every expense tracked and categorized automatically

-- Fuel card imports from EFS, Comdata, and RTS — categorized by state
+• Fuel card imports from EFS, Comdata, and other major fleet cards — categorized by state